clemcer/loggifly/README.md

 }
 ```

 In the config.yaml you can set a template for both plain text keywords and regex patterns (_see example_).
-Here I used a template that only has two keys from the JSON Log Entry:
+In the template I inserted three keys from the JSON Log Entry:
 ```yaml
 containers:
   authelia: